 Generations of families have passed on the PCOM tradition to their family members,

 and we want to help celebrate this special relationship.

 Job Opportunity for Physicians at Physicians Weight Control (PA)

-The Physicians Weight Control are seeking a skilled physician to work part-time
+The Physicians Weight Control are seeking a skilled physician to work part-time in

-supplements to create long-term healthy and natural results for their patients.
+to create long-term healthy and natural results for their patients.

-The Physicians Weight Control has offices in Royersford, Lansdale, Bristol,
+The Physicians Weight Control has offices in Royersford, Lansdale, Bristol, Kennett

 Various job postings for Physician Assistants and other specialties in Pennsylvania,

 New Jersey, Maryland, Virginia and Georgia are available at the PCOM Alumni Facebook

 page.
 If you are interested in applying or want to learn more about these jobs please